Understanding Fading and New Zealand’s UV Rays

 There are three major causes of sun damage to your home and soft furnishings:

 • Ultra-violet light (approx. 40%)

 The remaining 10% of damage is caused by other environmental factors such as the fastness or quality of the dye, the age of the fabric, chemical vapours and cleaning products used in home maintenance.

-Long term, the suns rays damage the fabric fibres making them brittle and susceptible to tearing and crushing.
-You can commonly see this in net curtains, drape backings falling apart.
-Carpet and rugs near floor to ceiling windows and ranch sliders often rot over long.
+Long term, the sun’s rays damage the fabric fibres making them brittle and susceptible to tearing and crushing.
+You can commonly see this in net curtains, and drape backings falling apart.
+Carpet and rugs near floor-to-ceiling windows and ranch sliders often rot over long.

 So how do the common natural rug fibres stand up to the fading?

-Given we cannot control the solar damage, which is 90% of the fading problem, we can control the other 10 % by making informed decisions.
+Given we cannot control the solar damage, which is 90% of the fading of rugs problem, we can control the other 10% by making informed decisions.

 Most common natural fibres used in the manufacturer of floor mats or area rugs